andrejbauer/mathematics-and-computation/_posts/2013-08-19-how-to-review-formalized-mathematics.md

 Comments:

   1. It may be quite hard to find a reviewer that both knows the math and can deal with the code.
 In such as a case the best strategy might be to find two reviewers whose joint abilities cover all tasks.
 But it is a very bad idea for the two reviewers to work independently, for who is going to check that the paper theorems really correspond to the computer proofs?
-It is not enough to just have a reviewer run the code and report back as &#8220;it compiles&#8221;.
+It is not enough to just have a reviewer run the code and report back as “it compiles”.
   2. In particular, the editor must:
       * insist that the code be enclosed with the paper
       * convince the journal that the code be archived appropriately
       * require that the reviewer explicitly describe to what extent he verified the code: did he run it, did he check it corresponds to the paper theorems, etc?
-(See the list under &#8220;The rules for the reviewer&#8221;.)
+(See the list under “The rules for the reviewer”.)

 ### Can we trust formalized mathematics?